Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for Real User Queries

 \section{Translation for Real User Queries}

-The results of NLP tasks demonstrate that translating into English is a straightforward yet efficient method to address tasks in non-English languages.
-However, these benchmarks typically focus on specific linguistic aspects, which may not fully encapsulate the breadth and complexity of real-world user queries that often span an extensive range of topics and require nuanced comprehension.
-Moreover, these benchmarks are often constructed by translating the original English data into other languages \cite{shi_language_2022,ponti_xcopa_2020,conneau_xnli_2018,yang_paws-x_2019,hasan_xl-sum_2021}.
+NLP tasks typically focus on specific linguistic aspects, which may not fully encapsulate the breadth and complexity of real-world user queries which cover diverse topics and require nuanced comprehension.
+Moreover, these benchmarks are often constructed by translating from the English data \cite{shi_language_2022,ponti_xcopa_2020,conneau_xnli_2018,yang_paws-x_2019,hasan_xl-sum_2021}.
 This approach leads to datasets that are not truly challenging, as they miss the rich culture-specific elements crucial for truly nuanced language understanding for different languages.
+To assess the impact of translation on real-world queries, we extract user requests from ShareGPT\footnote{\url{https://sharegpt.com/}}, a website to share real conversations with ChatGPT.